-- 8. Make sure power is turned off before inserting the ringing generator (8906 only).
+- 1. Make sure power is turned off before inserting the ringing generator (8906 only).
 The 890620 may be installed with power applied ("Hot swapping").
 The 890620 ring generator has improved operating efficiency resulting in lower operating temperatures which promote a longer life expectancy and support of more analog voice ports per ring generator.
-It also provides inrush current control during start-up allowing for hot insertion (plugging) without disrupting the integrated access system power supply busses. - 9.
+It also provides inrush current control during start-up allowing for hot insertion (plugging) without disrupting the integrated access system power supply busses. - 2.
 Make sure jumper W201 is installed if this is the only ringing generator in the unit, or if it is the MASTER ringing generator, Figure 3-7.
-If this is a SLAVE ringing generator, cut jumper W201 with wire cutters. - 10.
+If this is a SLAVE ringing generator, cut jumper W201 with wire cutters. - 3.
 For a two-sided chassis, remove the panel covering the rear power slots.
 You can insert the generator into any of the five rear slots.
 For the front-loading chassis with power supplies on top, remove the panel covering the front power slots, and insert the module in any of the five slots.
-For the front-loading chassis with power supplies on the side, insert the ringing generator only into slot R1.

-- 11. Hold the unit by its metal handle and align the PCB edges with the slot rail guides in the power supply backplane.
-Gently push the unit in until it is firmly seated in the backplane connector. - 12.
-If the power supply is installed and power is on, the LED on the rear panel of the ringing generator should flicker at a rate of 20 times per second.
-A problem exists if this LED is not flickering.
+For the front-loading chassis with power supplies on the side, insert the ringing generator only into slot R1. - 4.
+Hold the unit by its metal handle and align the PCB edges with the slot rail guides in the power supply backplane.
+Gently push the unit in until it is firmly seated in the backplane connector. - 5.
+If the power supply is installed and power is on, the LED on the front panel of the ringing generator should illuminate green.
+A problem exists if the LED is not illuminated.
 Verify that the MASTER/SLAVE settings are correct, and that the unit is firmly seated in the connector.
-If so, replace the ringing generator (it is faulty). - 13.
-Replace the panel cover.
+If so, replace the ringing generator (it is faulty).